 \section{Machine learning techniques}

-In this section, we explain the two different ML models used in this work, namely a Deep Learning network using fully connected layers and a Random Forest.
+In this section we explain the two different ML models used in this work, namely a deep learning network using fully connected layers and a RF.
 We use these simple ML approaches to get started, because if they work well, then more complicated models might not be necessary.
 Results from these simple approaches would also serve as a guide for the development of more complex ML models.
-The techniques all use the input data structure as described in Section \ref{sec: Example data used for machine learning}, and provide for each image of the LSN Ia a time value $t$ as shown in Figure \ref{fig: example light curve 187 system}.
+The techniques all use the input data structure as described in Sect. \ref{sec: Example data used for machine learning}, and provide for each image of the LSN Ia a time value $t$ as shown in Fig. \ref{fig: example light curve 187 system}.
 For the first appearing image, the (ground truth) time $t = 0$ is the time of explosion and for the next appearing image it is the time of explosion plus the time delay $\Delta t$.
-Given our creation of the data set, which is done like a fitting process for each light curve, we do not train the system to predict only the time delay, but instead we have as output one time value per image as described in Section \ref{sec: Data set for machine learning}.
+Given our creation of the data set, which is done like a fitting process for each light curve, we do not train the system to predict only the time delay, but instead we have as output one time value per image as described in Sect. \ref{sec: Data set for machine learning}.

-\subsection{Deep Learning - Fully Connected Neural Network}
+\subsection{Deep learning - Fully connected neural network}

 Neural networks are a powerful tool with a broad range of applications.
-To solve our regression problem, we use a FCNN, consisting of an input layer, two hidden layers and one output layer as shown in Figure \ref{fig: fully connected neural network}.
-Although universal approximation results suggest that a FCNN with only one hidden layer of arbitrarily large width can approximate any continuous function, FCNNs with finite width but more layers have shown to be more useful in practice.
-We therefore use two hidden layers instead of one and test different widths of the networks by introducing the scaling factor $f$ for a variable number of nodes in the hidden layers, in order to optimise the number of hidden nodes.
+To solve our regression problem, we used a FCNN, consisting of an input layer, two hidden layers, and one output layer, as shown in Fig. \ref{fig: fully connected neural network}.
+Although universal approximation results \citep{Cybenko1989ApproximationBS,HORNIK1989359} suggest that a FCNN with only one hidden layer of arbitrarily large width can approximate any continuous function, FCNNs with finite widths but more layers have shown to be more useful in practice.
+We therefore used two hidden layers instead of one and tested different widths of the networks by introducing the scaling factor $f$ for a variable number of nodes in the hidden layers in order to optimize the number of hidden nodes.